seqeralabs/wave-showcase/example10/README.md

 # Interactive debugging of remotely executed tasks

+### Summary

-Pipeline tasks executed with Wave and [Fusion file system](https://www.nextflow.io/docs/latest/fusion.html) features enabled can be debugged interactively regardless of whether that are  executed on the local computer or remotely.
+This example shows how Wave and [Fusion file system](https://www.nextflow.io/docs/latest/fusion.html) can be used to debug interactively pipeline tasks regardless of whether they were executed on the local computer or remotely.

 ### Config